Bonf6059/ISA-Medieval/README.md

 - Decide wheter to remove some dependencies
 - Decide wheter to add runes and sigil from medieval overhaul (problem is that there is A LOT of textures)
 - Need to understand why wooltocloth works only in the crafting spot and not in the tailor bench
-- Need to lock some stuff behind new researches like medicines

 # Old updates

+06/11/2025
+- Overhauled research tree adding new reaserches and locking stuff behind reaserch

 05/11/2025
 - Added Crab Bay where you can farm the products of leviatan crabs
 - Added a medieval variant of healer mech serum

 04/11/2025
 - Added Dark ages : "Beasts and monsters" as a dependency because there is a lot of stuff depending on it